 In a further correspondance, another of the researchers who wrote that same report (the late Dr. Eugene Smalley) urged caution in drawing conclusions too readily from any such test in a controlled greenhouse environment, as it cannot be compared directly with what happens in a natural setting; but he indicated, at least, that when planted in a natural setting, "all of the American Liberty clones have improved survival, whereas individuals from the general elm populations die."

 The bottom line, of course, is that only the consistent performance of trees in natural plantings over the years will show how accurate any claims about any of the available American elm varieties actually are.
-I am looking forward to a day when the Independence elm has lapsed into the public domain and all six clones in the American Liberty series have been tested separately by independent investigators and perhaps, depending on results, adopted by nurseries under an assortment of new names.
+My own field observations of Liberty elms since 2006 have shed further light on these clones which unfortunately has not been encouraging.

 American Liberty Clone Identification (added August 1, 2005)